9M2PJU/Quran-Cron-Player/README.md

 1. **Download and Setup MP3 Files:**
    - Download Quran MP3 files from a reliable source.
-   - Place all the downloaded MP3 files into the `quran` folder inside the Docker container.
+   - Place all the downloaded MP3 files into the `quran` folder.

 ## Project Structure